mark-akturatech/archon-c64/README.md

 ## Purpose

-This project is reverse engineer of the iconic Commodore 64 game **Archon (c) 1983** by Free Fall Associates.
+This project the result of reverse engineering the iconic Commodore 64 game **Archon (c) 1983** by Free Fall Associates.

 The reporduction code is intended to be a true replication of the source logic with the exception of original memory locations.

 The code is fully relocatable and pays no heed to original memory locations.
-Original memory locations are provided as comments above each variable, constant or method for reference.
+Original memory locations are provided as comments above each variable, constant or function for reference.

 Extensive comments have been provided to help understand the source code.

+## Why?

+Archon formed a large part of my childhood.
+I spent many hours playing Archon with my friends and the AI was way ahead of it's time.

+I was recently thinking about source code from games like Archon being lost forever and decided to do something about it.

+It's likely noone will ever see this code, but at least I can show my respect by faithfully replicating the source and making every effort to understand and document every byte.

+Also, this is my first reverse engineering project and I wanted to spend time to develop standards and styles that can be carried over to other projects.
+I've refactored this code more than I can count, but I think the result was worth it.

 ## Additional Documentation